Micro-enterprise: Financing

 Because microenterprises typically have little to no access to the commercial banking sector, they often rely on "micro-loans" or microcredit in order to be financed.
 Microfinance institutions often finance these small loans, particularly in the Third World.
 Those who startup microenterprises are usually referred to as entrepreneurs.
 Micro-loans are a way for organizations and entrepreneurs to make small loans to those in poverty often in third world countries.
 The term "micro-loans" is more commonly referred to as Microcredit.

 Government programs

 Government support for microenterprises varies from country to country.
 Plan for Achieving Self Support is a program offered by the United States Social Security Administration (or SSA) to encourage persons that are Supplemental Security Income (or SSI) eligible who are disabled to set aside moneys for various reasons: training, schooling and funding microenterprise as a Work Goal.

 The NEIS (New Enterprise Initiative Scheme) is a government program in Australia, which assists unemployed people to start their own businesses.
 Although it is not specifically for micro-businesses, many if not most businesses started in this program are micro-businesses (in the senses of having limited capital, and only one person involved in the business).

+In the United Kingdom, the Office for National Statistics (ONS) aims to ensure that micro-enterprises are not repeatedly asked to participate in surveys which can be time-consuming for business owners.
+The "Osmotherly Guarantee", established in 1997, states that as a rule, businesses asked to take part in an ONS survey will be notified of the period during which they will be included, which should generally not exceeding 15 months, and they will be excluded from other statutory surveys during that period, and from further requirements to contribute to other statutory ONS postal surveys for a further three year period.

+Ofgem, the UK's energy regulator, makes specific provision for protecting the rights of microbusinesses in relation to gas and electricity suppliers.